tweag/python-monorepo-example/2017-09-01-free-monads.md

 The functor `Free` itself defines a monad (of the categorical sort) on the category of haskell-functors.
 And the algebras of this monad are.. _monads_!
-(the haskell ones.)
+(the Haskell ones.)

-So in fact `Free` is so essential to the concept of monad that it contains the definition of what a monad is within itself, and so, we could redefine haskell's monad typeclass (we'll call our new class `Monad'`) as just being algebras for `Free`:
+So in fact `Free` is so essential to the concept of monad that it contains the definition of what a monad is within itself, and so, we could redefine Haskell's monad typeclass (we'll call our new class `Monad'`) as just being algebras for `Free`: